- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Includes most of the other ‘big rides’ – you don’t need to decide on these and can use these on any included ride at any time throughout the day.

-There are two schools of thought on how best to use Attraction Tickets.
+At Disneyland, or, if you’re not bothered about Fantasy Springs, there are two schools of thought on how best to ‘spend’ your Attraction Tickets.

 One group says to book as many of the Premier Access rides as your package allows to avoid the risk of Premier Access selling out.
-They are also slightly cheaper than booking them in the park – adding two BATB passes puts a package up by just 2400 yen, it would cost 4000 to buy them in the park.
+They are also slightly cheaper than booking them in the park—adding two Beauty and the Beast passes bumps a package up by just 2400 yen, while it would cost 4000 to buy them in the park.

-The other group says to book rides that don’t allow any kind of queue jumping to people not on a package to save more time as you can always buy extra Premier Access passes once you enter the park.
+The other group says to book rides that don’t allow queue jumping for people not on a package to save more time.
+You can always buy extra Premier Access passes once you enter the park, especially with the benefit of Happy Entry, which gives you a head start.

 Happy Entry Explained

-As we said, this isn’t a specific Vacation Package benefit, it’s open to anyone staying in one of the official hotels, but it does mean you get into the parks 15 minutes earlier than the crowd through a special entrance.
+As we said, this isn’t a specific Vacation Package benefit; it’s open to anyone staying in one of the official hotels.
+However, it does mean you get into the parks 15 minutes earlier than the crowd through a special entrance.

 Exactly which park you get Happy 15 Entry to depends on which hotel you’re staying in.

 One thing to be aware of here is that the Tokyo theme parks tend to open earlier than the time they specify – if the park says it opens at 9 am and you rock up at 8.45 expecting to get a head start you’ll be sadly disappointed.
-This was the queue the day I went and I arrived about 7.45 am for a 9 am opening -the gates opened just after 8 am.
+This was the queue one day I went, and I arrived at about 7.45 am for a 9 am opening -the gates opened just after 8 am.

 How to Book a Tokyo Disney Vacation Package?